holoviz/geoviews/README.md

 particularly powerful support for multidimensional meteorological and oceanographic datasets, such as those used in weather, climate, and remote sensing research, but is useful for almost anything that you would want to plot on a map!
+You can see lots of example notebooks at [http://geo.holoviews.org](geo.holoviews.org), and a good overview is in our [blog post announcement](https://www.continuum.io/blog/developer-blog/introducing-geoviews).

 GeoViews is built on the [HoloViews](http://holoviews.org) library for building flexible visualizations of multidimensional data.
 GeoViews